solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

     pub last_id: Hash,

     /// Program
-    /// The address of the program we want to call.
+    /// The address of the interpreter we want to call.
 ContractId is just a Pubkey that is the address of the loaded code that will execute this Call. pub contract_id: ContractId,
     /// OS scheduling fee
     pub fee: i64,